2018 Writing Scholarship for Community College Students

 - Art (B.A. and B.F.A.)

-- Business Management (Also online and on campus at PCC Cascade or Clackamas Community College)
+- Business Management (online or on campus at PCC Cascade or Clackamas Community College)

 - Music Therapy